Teamwork makes the dream work!

 There are two major models of prenatal care - the Midwifery model and the Medical model.
-I’ll discuss them in depth in a future blog post, but for right now I’m going to give a general comparison of these models of care:
+There’s a lot to unpack about each of them, but for now, here’s a general comparison of these models of care:

 Medical Model of Care (Obstetrician Care)